Michelangelo’s other, huge masterpiece in the Sistine Chapel

 Michelangelo constantly emphasised his family’s position within society’s upper echelons, which in itself tells us that he was forever fearful of his family name slipping into obscurity.
 Disputes with his family, which were frequent, were usually about money, and his parsimony can be traced back to this same paranoia.
 However, his genius, combined with his prickliness, helped cosign the snobbery held against artists that had dogged them since antiquity.

 In the upper right and left of the mural the instruments of the passion are carried by angels; in the bottom left, the dead arise and are lifted up to salvation.
-One figure, upside down and superbly depicted, is the subject of tussle between a demon and an angel, his hair being pulled with all the demon’s weight, whilst the angel lifts his bent legs, as another figure clings on to him to be saved.
-In the bottom right-hand side of the painting, the condemned cower as they are pulled or coerced into the entrance to hell.
+One figure, upside down, is subject to a tussle between a demon and an angel, his hair being pulled with all the demon’s weight, whilst the angel lifts his bent legs, as another figure clings on to him to be saved.
+In the bottom right, the condemned cower as they are pulled or coerced into the entrance to hell.
 Charon and Minos, two figures from classical mythology – and from Dante’s Divina Commedia – are in charge here, the former holding his oar up behind his head like a baseball bat.
 Terror and remorse on the faces of the damned are contrasted with the leering grotesques who drag the figures down to hell.

 Michelangelo manages to portray a torrent of activity and movement, bodies rising and bodies being dragged to the depths, all whilst maintaining the sense of ‘wholeness’; there is a lot going on, but no one piece of activity feels separate from the one unitary theme.
 But the incredible thing about this mural is the depiction of the human body, an area in which Michelangelo was unsurpassed in his variety; it is this that stands out more than anything else when you consider the painting.
 The different contortions and poses that Michelangelo’s bodies display is was what most impressed his contemporaries.
 It is in The Last Judgement that Michelangelo ‘finally revealed the way to achieve facility in the principle aim in the art of painting—that is, the depiction of the human figure’.